Nursing and Midwifery Peer Mentoring

 To be eligible, you must:

-- Be enrolled as a student for Semester two, 2020 (part-time or full-time study load)
+- Be enrolled as a student at an Australian campus for Semester one, 2021 (part-time or full-time study load)

 - Be in your second year of study or above